 Current crop-climate models used to project future food insecurity only capture the relationships between different types of crop and the climate and do not include how farmers may adapt to environmental or social change.
 However, farmer behaviour may either amplify or reduce the impact that climate change has on food productivity.
 As such, I have been working with large interdisciplinary teams to formally combine an understanding of farmer decision making with crop-climate models.
 In one recent analysis we explored the sensitivity of Chinese rice, wheat and maize harvests to drought and in another collected data at the farm scale in a number of African settings to use as a way of better understanding crop-climate model results.
 We have also worked at the global scale to understand what socio-economic, governance and geographic factors make food production vulnerable to drought.

 I am involved in a partnership with American journalist Andrew Rimas.
-Together, we have co-authored two non-acadSemic books on food, sustainability and global environmental change.
+Together, we have co-authored two non-academic books on food, sustainability and global environmental change.
 The first, titled Beef: the Untold Story of how Milk, Muscle and Meat Shaped the World, (William Morrow, 2008) is an exploration of the evolution of western diets through time focusing on meat and dairy.
 The second book is called Empires of Food: Feast, Famine and the Rise and Fall of Civilizations (to be published in the summer of 2010 in North America by The Free Press and in the UK by Random Books) and is an examination of the history of global food production and shows how large scale food systems tend to decline during periods of climate change.
-Details on my-nonacademic writing.